 Focused 100 percent coverage desert tortoise surveys were conducted by AECOM biologists at all seven survey areas.
 Surveys consisted of biologists slowly walking 10-meter-wide spaced transects searching for all desert tortoise sign.
 Surveyors walked an average of 2 to 12 miles of transects per day per biologist depending upon the location of the survey areas and amount of survey area left to be covered.
 A team of approximately three to six biologists (including two biologists previously designated as Authorized Biologists by the USFWS) conducted the surveys.
 All desert tortoise sign (shell fragments, bones, scutes, carcasses, drinking depressions, mating rings, scat, burrows, tracks, and live individuals) were recorded.
 A hand-held mirror or light was used to examine any potential desert tortoise burrows for occupancy.
-All surveys were conducted during daylight hours with no minimum temperature restrictions.
-However, surveys were not conducted if temperatures exceeded 35°Centigrade (95°Fahenheit) in the shade when measured approximately 5 centimeters from the soil surface above the ground.
+All surveys were not conducted if temperatures exceeded 35°Centigrade (95°Fahenheit) in the shade when measured approximately 5 centimeters from the soil surface above the ground.